karthik101/30loops-user-docs/30loops-user-docs/manual.rst

   want to work again on them, at a later point, you have to redeploy.
 - You cant configure any cname records on those apps.
 Only the dns record we configure for your application is valid.
+- You can only scale to a maximum of 3 instances.

 Once you wanna go live with your application, you can publish it.
 That will remove the above mentioned restrictions placed on your app.
 To be able to do